Alexander Bekovich-Cherkassky: Dreaming of Eldorado

 Two years later, a Turkmen traveller arrived in Astrakhan and announced to local authorities that the Oxus River, formerly flowing to the Caspian Sea, had been diverted by the Khivans to the Aral Sea in order to extract golden sand from the river waters.
 Prince Gagarin, who was a local governor at that time, sent his envoys to the Khanate of Khiva in order to verify the fable.
 They returned with a sack of golden sand, allegedly extracted from the Oxus.

 The fable was then given credit, and the Turkmen brought to Saint Petersburg.
 Tsar Peter, informed about the fabulous wealth of Khiva, was desperately in need of gold to proceed with the Great Northern War.
-On 14 February 1716 a contingent of 7,000 troops was placed under the command of Prince Bekovich-Cherkassky as a Muslim by birth and an expert in the art of warfare.
+On 14 February 1716, a contingent of 7,000 troops was placed under the command of Prince Bekovich-Cherkassky as a Muslim by birth and an expert in the art of warfare.

 Bekovich-Cherkassky was commissioned: 1) to survey the river-bed of the Oxus and to report on the possibility of its diversion to the Caspian; 2) to force the Khivan khan into subservience; 3) to erect a chain of fortifications along the Oxus; 4) to send envoys to India in order to establish direct trade with the Mughal Empire.

 Khivan disaster

 Bekovich-Cherkassky received these orders in Astrakhan, where he was engaged in the surveying work, preparing the first map of the Caspian Sea.
 He was promoted captain and commanded a preliminary expedition in Turkmenistan.
 He left some of the Cossacks on his way in order to set up the forts in Krasnovodsk and Alexandrovsk.

+Back in Astrakhan by February 1717, Bekovich raised another army and started towards Khiva, together with some engineers and land surveyors.

+According to Mikhail Terentyev, Bekovich's army consisted of the following: